 By Robert A. Poarch

-According to the Centers for Disease Control and Prevention (CDC), there are 337 people under investigation (PUI) and 12 people who have tested positive for novel coronavirus (2019-nCov) in the United States as of February 7, 2020.
-There are ongoing investigations throughout the world to learn more.
-The CDC is monitoring the spread of coronavirus, and here is summary of their recommendations to prevent the spread of coronavirus in the United States.
+The Centers for Disease Control and Prevention (CDC) is monitoring the spread of coronavirus.
+Here is summary of their recommendations to prevent the spread of coronavirus in the United States.

 What Is Coronavirus?